nofdev/god/README.md

 god
 ===

-God is a daemon guard that to check whether normal operation process
+God is a process manager that to check whether normal operation process

 ### How to use?